Monday, 22 December 2025

 ⚠️ EMERGENCY: FLASH PULMONARY EDEMA

-• Sudden, severe shortness of breath.
+• Sudden, severe shortness of breath or a feeling of drowning.

 Types of Heart Failure

-Type What Happens Main Symptom
+Type What Happens Physically Primary Symptom

 Pumping vs. Filling Problems